Before & After Photos

 Click on a photo to enlarge.

-This homeowner in Woodbridge, NJ, had a little problem.
-A woodpecker was confusing the side of his home as a giant tree and was causing some considerable damage to it!
-So to resolve this, we installed several Intimidator bird flashers around the home.
-The Intimidator reflects the suns rays as the wind spins it around and gives off Ultra Violet "flashes" (ultra violet is a color that birds can see but humans can not).
-The woodpeckers will relate the UV flashes as a danger and stay away.
+Once that was completed, in order to prevent the woodpeckers (and any other nuisance birds) from damaging or roosting along the area, we installed several Intimidators around the home.
+The Intimidator reflects the suns rays as the wind spins it around and gives off Ultra Violet "flashes."
+Since ultra violet is a color that birds can see but humans can not, the woodpeckers will relate the UV flashes as a threat and stay away.
 This is a humane and effective visual deterrent to prevent the woodpeckers from causing any further damage to the home.

 Find A Contractor